I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_scsi_pnp_request_block.md

 ## Members

-`DataBuffer`

-Miniport driver should ignore this member.

-`DataTransferLength`

-Miniport driver should ignore this member.
+`Length`

+The size, in bytes, of the <b>SCSI_PNP_REQUEST_BLOCK</b> structure.

 `Function`

 The operation to perform.
 For the <b>SCSI_PNP_REQUEST_BLOCK</b> structure, this member is always set to SRB_FUNCTION_PNP.

-`Length`

-The size, in bytes, of the <b>SCSI_PNP_REQUEST_BLOCK</b> structure.

-`Lun`

-The logical unit number (LUN) of the device.

-`NextSrb`

-Miniport driver should ignore this member.

-`OriginalRequest`
+`SrbStatus`

+The status of the completed request.
+The miniport driver should set this value before notifying the Storport driver that the request has completed.
+A miniport driver notifies the Storport driver that the request has completed by calling the <a href="..\storport\nf-storport-storportnotification.md">StorPortNotification</a> routine with a notification type of <b>RequestComplete</b>.
+For a list of possible status values, see <a href="..\storport\ns-storport-_scsi_request_block.md">SCSI_REQUEST_BLOCK</a>.

+`PnPSubFunction`

-Miniport driver should ignore this member.
+This member is not currently used.
+Miniport drivers ignore this member.

 `PathId`

 The SCSI port or bus identifier for the request.
 This value is zero based.

+`TargetId`

+The target controller or device identifier on the bus.

+`Lun`

+The logical unit number (LUN) of the device.

 `PnPAction`